-In order to protect and restore the Salish Sea—the transboundary waters shared by British Columbia’s Georgia Basin and Washington State’s Puget Sound—participants determined that there must be an understanding of the biology, physical processes, and people of the region who both affect and support the environment, and provide the only means for recovering it.
+To protect and restore the Salish Sea—the transboundary waters shared by British Columbia’s Georgia Basin and Washington State’s Puget Sound—participants determined that there must be an understanding of the biology, physical processes and people of the region who both affect and support the environment, and provide the only means for recovering it.

-Between June 2018 to June 2019 three all-day in-person meetings were held to solicit ideas from authors and advisors for a research agenda.
+Between June 2018 to June 2019, three all-day in-person meetings were held to solicit ideas from researchers and advisors for a research agenda.
 Between meetings, notes were categorized into draft frameworks to workshop in subsequent meetings.
 To date, the project has produced 33 research topics.

 For a copy of the report, Social Science for the Salish Sea: An Action-Oriented Research Agenda to Inform Ecosystem Recovery, click here.